score-spec/docs/content/en/docs/Overview/_index.md

 Score exclusively takes care of translating the Workload requirements specified in `score.yaml` into a platform-specific format (such as `docker-compose.yaml`).
 The platform consuming the generated file (such as Docker Compose) is responsible for processing and resolving each property.
 This means:

 - Score is **not a configuration management tool** for environments.
-It is not recommended to store configuration values or secrets in `score.yaml`.
+It isn't recommended to store configuration values or secrets in `score.yaml`.
 Instead, it is possible to declare items such as configuration maps or secrets and vaults as a Workload dependency in your Score Specification.
 - Score is **not a resource and environment management system**, such as Terraform or an Internal Developer Platform like Humanitec.
 It won’t spin up or purge physical resources or services defined in `score.yaml`.
 - Score is **not a deployment tool**.
 It doesn't support you with deploying or promoting Workloads across environments.